saulesta/PYTHON/README.md

 This is the end project in Vilnius Coding School, Data Analytics and Fundamentals of Python program.

-Project theme: scraping web pages for hotels in London and flights (VNO - LDN) during May 3rd to 5th, to see...
+Project theme: Scraping web pages for hotels in London and flights (VNO - LDN) from May 3rd to 5th.

-Project goal:
+Project goal: Identify the most cost-effective accommodation options and secure the best flight deals for an upcoming trip.

 # Applied Knowledge
 Used libraries: pandas, matplotlib, numpy, seaborn, selenium, scikit-learn